 A dividend is a portion of the earnings of the company paid to every shareholder.
 As an owner of the company, you're entitled to its profits.

 Mature businesses—businesses with reliable earnings—can afford to pay dividends because they produce reliable profits.
 While not every business which pays dividends is great and not every great business pays dividends, there's a correlation between successful businesses and reliable dividend payments.
+Generally this means some amount of money sent to stockholders of record every quarter.

 If owning dividend-paying stocks is good, then buying good dividend stocks may be worth your time.
 How do you find them?